Hidden Symbols & Meanings on Currencies Around the World –

 3. Canada’s 10 Dollar Note

 Canadian bills are one of the most fascinating bills to examine.
 Their symbol is $ very much like U.S currency, although values in both countries differ.
-These notes are known to make a statement with their design features and rich Canadian history.
+These notes are known to make a statement with their design features and rich Canadian history but, do they contain any hidden symbols?

 Source: Bank of Canada